czue/website/writing/sabbatical/_posts/2017-03-27-the-solopreneur-sabbatical.md

 From a more concrete perspective, I expect my next few weeks to be a mix of refining my systems for how to stay on task, exploring possible product ideas, and starting to get some feasibility assessments out.
-And, like I said, I plan to write about my whole process here.
+And, like I mentioned, writing about my process here.

 ## How do you participate?